Bridget From Trolls Tutorial: Modelling with Fondant

 - Some brushes

 - X-acto knife

-1. First of all, make a sketch of your chosen character.
+1. First of all, make a sketch of the character.
 I traced it directly on my computer screen.

-2. Cut both porexpan balls in two halves and glue them with a bit of hot silicone.
+2. Cut both dummy balls in two halves and glue them with hot silicone.
 Make sure the shape is correct.

-3. In order to fit the face of the character in the body, you need to cut the front, that way it’ll be more straight.
+3. In order to fit the face of the character to the body, you need to cut the front, that way it’ll be more straight.
 Then, sand it with a fine-grade sandpaper.

 4. The first thing you need to do is the face.
 Paint a bit of modelling paste with ProGel Black and make an oval following the size of the face on your sketch.

-5. Press with a rounded Dresden tool (I normally use Sugar Shapers by Innovative Sugarworks if I’m working with sugar) in order to sink the eye line.
+5. Press with a rounded Dresden tool (I normally use Sugar Shapers by Innovative Sugarworks when I’m working with sugar) in order to sink the eye line.

 6. Press with a rounded Dresden tool in order to make the eyeballs.
 Keep your sketch always in mind and keep the proportions of your character.

 7. For the nose, press upwards with your finger.
 This way, you’ll generate a little ball of modelling paste.
 Then, press the laterals and sharpen them.

 8. For the mouth, use a slightly rounded Dresden tool.
 First, mark the size and then press in order to sink it.
 You’ll need some space to glue the teeth.

 9. Repeat the same process for the chin.
 Check Bridget’s chin first, as it’s placed between the mouth and the end of the face.

 10. Make the nostrils with a fine-pointed Dresden tool.
 You can take the opportunity to finish shaping the nose, if you want.